Genet Getaneh

-Genet Getaneh Wendimagegnehu (born 6 January 1986) is an Ethiopian professional long-distance runner who competes in half marathon and marathon competitions.
+Genet Getaneh Wendimagegnehu (born 6 January 1986) is an Ethiopian long-distance runner who competes in half marathon and marathon competitions.
 She represented Ethiopia at the IAAF World Half Marathon Championships in 2007 and 2008, finishing fourth at the latter race.
 She is a two-time winner of the Great Ethiopian Run and won the 2010 Zevenheuvelenloop.
 She has a personal best of 2:25:38 hours for the marathon and 1:08:18 hours for the half marathon.

 Career

 Genet Getaneh grew up in Oromia Region's Arsi Zone in Ethiopia and began running in national level races as a teenager.
 She was selected to represent Ethiopia at the 2004 Yokohama Women's Ekiden and, leading off on the first 5 km leg, she helped her country to win the race.
 An individual win at the Great Ethiopian Run 10K in November established her among the top national level runners, as she ran a course record of 34:18 minutes and beat world-level medalist Teyba Erkesso and African champion Eyerusalem Kuma.
 She narrowly finished behind both of them to take third at the Silvesterlauf Trier at the end of the year.

 Genet ran a 10 km for Ethiopia at the 2005 Yokohama Ekiden, but Ethiopia came third on that occasion.
 She had three wins over the 10K distance that year, taking the titles at the Stadsloop Appingedam and Run London races, then defending her title at the Ethiopian Run.
 In 2006, she made her first track appearance abroad at the FBK Games, finishing well down the field over 5000 metres, and had similar results at the Ethiopian Championships.
 She attempted another defence at the Ethiopian Run, but came third, and was runner-up at the end-of-year São Silvestre da Amadora.